peow2373/The-Eye-of-the-Beholder/Process/README.md

 - For playtesting: Two players can manually choose moves to verse each other in combat, while a third moderator records player and enemy health, damage dealt, time taken, and # of rounds to complete the battle
 - Have links react to button presses rather than clicks
 - Solve horizontal layout issue
-- Ensure that the body text always fits on the ui
+- Ensure that the body text always fits on the UI

 # 1/26/2021 Update